cbh6/anchor-crawler/README.md

 ## How? / Tech stack 📦:

 - The entire application was done with [Node](https://nodejs.org/en/), [Express](http://expressjs.com/), [React](https://reactjs.org/), and [MongoDB](https://www.mongodb.com/).
-- It also uses [mongoose](https://mongoosejs.com/) as a Object Data Modeling and [Mongo Atlas](https://www.mongodb.com/cloud/atlas) as a cloud DataBase
+- It also uses [mongoose](https://mongoosejs.com/) as a Object Data Modeling and [Mongo Atlas](https://www.mongodb.com/cloud/atlas) as a cloud database

 ## Application structure